dankelley/whalestrike/joss/paper.md

 The model mechanics are simple, with acceleration and forces being linked via Newton's second law.
-Numerical integration of acceleration is done with the `lsoda()` function of the `deSolve` package.
+Numerical integration of acceleration is done with the `lsoda()` function of the `deSolve` package in R [@soetaert_solving_2010-2].
 A first integration yields velocities, which are used in computing water drag.
 A second integration yields the relative positions of ship and whale, from which extension and compression forces can be computed.
 Aspects of each dynamical element are distilled into the nearly 30 parameters of the model.
 Although a great deal of effort has been put into formulating these parameters appropriately (mainly for application to right whales), `whalestrike` offers a simple way for users to adjust each of them, if needed for new applications.

 # Package installation and use